-These inks are superior to dye based inks as dyes are usually not lightfast and fade.
+These inks are superior to dye based inks as dyes are usually not lightfast and thus fade.

 Supplied in convenient dropper bottles.

 If using the Acrylic Inks as a paint then all surfaces should be prepared and primed as per normal acrylic paints.

-They adhere to surfaces that normal acrylic paints will adhere to such as wood, paper, board, canvas, galvanised steel and cement based surfaces and other water-based paints.,
+They adhere to surfaces that normal acrylic paints will adhere to such as wood, paper, board, canvas, galvanised steel, cement based surfaces and other water-based paints.,

 Surfaces such as metals, plastic and glass require priming to ensure good adhesion.